xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 6.3.1 Stale services

-In order to prevent action langauge from ever being wrongfully deleted, the merge/refresh algorithm never deletes services but rather marks them as "stale" if it thinks they may need to be removed.
-In the case of stale service being created, the modeler must determine whether the serivce should be deleted or whether the action language must be copied to the new version of the service.
+In order to prevent action language from ever being wrongfully deleted, the merge/refresh algorithm never deletes services but rather marks them as "stale" if it thinks they may need to be removed.
+In the case of stale service being created, the modeler must determine whether the service should be deleted or whether the action language must be copied to the new version of the service.
 Once the action language is copied, the stale service should be deleted.